bartfrenk/time-tracker/README.md

 # started work on issue 2718 in the configurable default project 30 minutes ago
 track start 2718 -t -30m
 track stop
-track review
+track status
 track book
 ```

-The `start` and `stop` commands update the local log, the `review` command
+The `start` and `stop` commands update the local log, the `status` command
-displays the local log by day, and the `book` command attempts to push the local log to
+displays the local log by day, and the `book` command attempts to push the local
+log to the configured backends (e.g., JIRA, a archive file on your machine) and
-JIRA and clears all local items that were sucessfully pushed.
+clears all local items that were succesfully pushed.

 ## Setup